 To play, instead of picking up a club, you get a ball and attempt to “kick” par.
 Many footgolf courses, including most of the ones in NJ, are laid out right alongside the regular golf course.
 The holes tend to be shorter than on a standard course, so 18 holes of footgolf may equal a nine-hole regular course.
 Some other resorts share the fairway—with footgolf players and conventional golfers alternating tee times.
 Call ahead to schedule yours.

 Where to Play in New Jersey:

 • Crystal Springs Golf Resort (Wild Turkey Way, Hamburg) is one of the premier golf destinations in NJ, with plenty to do beyond footgolf.
 It has six traditional golf courses, a spa, three hotels, plus a number of restaurants.
 It makes a great weekend away.
-The cost for a round is $35 on weekends before 2 pm and $25 Monday to Friday and after 2 pm on weekends; it's an additional $10 for cart rental.
+The cost for a round on the Cascades Golf Course is $38 on weekends before 2 pm and $28 Monday to Friday and after 2 pm on weekends; it's an additional $10 for cart rental.
 Make sure you bring cash on the course with you to buy snacks from the roving snack cart.

 • Gambler Ridge Golf Club (121 Burlington Path Rd., Cream Ridge) is in Central New Jersey, right around the corner from Six Flags Great Adventure, Jackson Premium Outlets, New Egypt Speedway and Cousins Paintball Park (meaning it makes a great add-on to one of those other excursions).The first footgolf tee-time of the day is 10:30 am.
 A round will cost you $13 on weekdays to walk and an extra $4 for cart rental; and $15 on weekends plus an extra $6 for cart rental.
 Ball rentals are $5.